-- Backup data can be copied to Azure classic and/or Azure resource manager where Live Sync operations are performed.
+- Backup data can be copied to Azure classic and/or Azure resource manager where replication operations are performed.
 Deduplication and compression reduce the amount of data that needs to be transferred over the wide area network (WAN).

 - Orchestration features support continuity of operations: